Jibanananda Das

-Jibanananda Das (Note: /bn/) (17 February 1899 – 22 October 1954) was an Indian poet, writer, novelist and essayist in the Bengali language.
-Often called the Rupashi Banglar Kabi (lit.
-Poet of Beautiful Bengal), Das is the most well-known Bengali poet after Rabindranath Tagore and Kazi Nazrul Islam, although he was not well recognised during his lifetime.
+Jibanananda Das (Note: /bn/.) (/bn/; 17 February 1899 – 22 October 1954) was a Bengali poet, writer, and educationist widely regarded as one of the major figures of twentieth-century Bengali modernist poetry.
+Often called Rupashi Banglar Kabi (“Poet of Beautiful Bengal”), he received limited recognition during his lifetime but later came to be considered one of the most important and influential figures in Bengali literature after Rabindranath Tagore and Kazi Nazrul Islam.